WiredUK/Graphity/README.md

 ## Contributing

 I am open to contributions but please open an issue and discuss it with me before you submit a pull request.

+## Get in Contact

+I love hearing from people who have tried out my projects, really makes it feel like a worthwhile endeavour.
+If you want to get in touch to say hi or comment about this (or any other projects) or even have any suggestions, please use the details in [my profile](https://github.com/WiredUK).